-This seaport dates back to the 1600's.
+This seaport dates back to the 1600s.
 It was remodeled to become a historic landmark as well as a shopping mall.
-The ...
+The South ...
 More

 South Street Seaport

-This seaport dates back to the 1600's.
+This seaport dates back to the 1600s.
 It was remodeled to become a historic landmark as well as a shopping mall.
-The South Street Seaport features amazing views of the East River and the Brooklyn Bridge .
+The South Street Seaport features fantastic views of the East River and the Brooklyn Bridge.
 The mall is divided into three sections; one based in the original home of New York City's fish market, another at Pier 17 along the water, and the final section in the Fulton Market building near South Street.
-A center of activities, events, a maritime museum, dining and shopping, this is an important NYC experience!
+A center of activities with events, a maritime museum, dining and shopping, this is an important NYC experience!

 You can take many boat tours including Statue of Liberty tour from South Street Seaport.
 Other than that, there's nothing much to do here.
 The ports are so old.
 If you don't take boat tours, it's not worth the time to go to South Street Seaport.